cloudmesh/classes/docs/source/i524/technologies.rst

     also has tools to process genomic annotation data.

 39. ImageJ

+    ImageJ is a  Java-based image processing program developed at the National Institutes of Health (NIH).
+ImageJ was designed with an open architecture that provides extensibility via Java plugins and recordable macros.
+    Using ImageJ's built-in editor and a Java compiler, it has enabled to solve many image processing and analysis problems in scientifif research from three-dimensional live-cell imaging to radiological image processing.
+    ImageJ's plugin architecture and built-in development environment has made it a popular platform for teaching image processing. :cite:`www-imagej`

 40. OpenCV

     OpenCV stands for Open source Computer Vision.
 It was designed for